Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges

-\textbf{BERTScore} is, with 13 occurrences, the most-used model-based metric in our review \citep{ZhangKWW20a}.
+\textbf{BERTScore} is the most-used model-based metric in our review (13 papers) \citep{ZhangKWW20a}.
 It is a hybrid metric that leverages contextual token similarity to measure the overlap of a text with a reference.
-More specifically, BERTScore uses pairwise cosine similarity to match the word embeddings between a source and reference text.
-As it considers precision, recall, and f1 measure, BERTScore can be applied to various text generation tasks and correlates well with human judgments.
-The metric is highly expressive and inherently tunable for task-specific properties (e.g., fluency, style, and coherence), although the reliability varies between properties.
+More specifically, BERTScore uses pairwise cosine similarity to measure the similarity between word embeddings of a source and a reference text.
+As it considers precision, recall, and F1 measure, BERTScore can be applied to various text generation tasks and correlates well with human judgments.
+The metric is highly expressive and inherently tunable for task-specific properties (e.g., fluency, style, and coherence), though reliability varies across these properties.

-\textbf{MoverScore} uses contextualized representations (e.g., BERT embeddings \citep{DevlinCLT19a}) to measure the similarity between two texts \citep{ZhaoPLG19}.
+\textbf{MoverScore} uses contextualized representations (e.g., BERT embeddings \citep{DevlinCLT19a}) to measure the similarity between two texts (six papers) \citep{ZhaoPLG19}.
 It uses the Word Mover Distance \citep{KusnerSKW15} to determine how much one set of embeddings needs to be changed to transform into the reference embeddings.
 Thus, MoverScore considers not only the intersection but also the deviation from the reference.
-Sentence Mover's Similarity \citep{ClarkCS19} extends this idea by also including sentence embeddings, improving correlation with human judgments.
-Six papers use MoverScore as a similarity metric.
+Sentence Mover's Similarity \citep{ClarkCS19} extends this idea by incorporating sentence embeddings and improving correlation with human judgments.

-\textbf{Word Mover Distance} calculates the dissimilarity of two texts \citep{KusnerSKW15} using static word representations (e.g., word2vec \citep{MikolovCCD13b}).
-While Word Mover Distance relies on traditional static word embeddings that can be visualized for interpretability, some researchers prefer MoverScore as a measurement due to its greater capability in capturing context.
-We find two works from after 2017 that leverage this metric.
+\textbf{Word Mover Distance} calculates the dissimilarity of two texts \citep{KusnerSKW15} using static word representations (e.g., word2vec \citep{MikolovCCD13b}) (two papers).
+While Word Mover Distance relies on traditional static word embeddings that can be visualized for interpretability, some researchers prefer MoverScore as a metric due to its greater ability to capture context.

-\textbf{BLEURT} is a fully learned metric that models human judgment on text quality \citep{SellamDP20}.
-BLEURT is highly adaptable, trained end-to-end, and can be fine-tuned to fit other tasks.
-However, hybrid metrics like BERTScore \citep{ZhangKWW20a} may show better results with little training data available and do not rely on the assumption that train and test data are similarly distributed.
+\textbf{BLEURT} is a fully learned metric that models human judgment on text quality (four papers) \citep{SellamDP20}.
+BLEURT is highly adaptable, end-to-end trained, and can be fine-tuned for other tasks.
+However, hybrid metrics like BERTScore \citep{ZhangKWW20a} may yield better results with limited training data and do not rely on the assumption that train and test data are similarly distributed.